swcarpentry/DEPRECATED-boot-camps/python/ipythonblocks/README.md

 #### Introducing If

 Now to add logic so we can make some blocks different colors from others.

+- Show an example `if` statement by looping over the grid but changing only one row.
+This will involve introducing the `block.row` attribute.

+        for block in grid.animate:
+            if block.row == 2:
+                block.rgb = (0, 0, 0)

+    A couple of new things are introduced here:

+    - Using `==` for comparison vs. `=` for assignment.
+      You might take this opportunity to introduce all of the comparison operators.
+    - Indenting again for the `if` block.

+    Also mention the `block.col` attribute.

+- Exercise 6

+- Now for `and`/`or`.
+Demo using `or` to change color of multiple columns with one loop through.

+        for block in grid.animate:
+            if block.col == 2 or block.col == 4:
+                block.rgb = (50, 50, 50)

+- Exercise 7

+- Show the students that blocks have `.red`, `.green`, and `.blue` attributes they can use see the value of individual block color channels.
+(These can also be used to change the color values one at a time.)

+- Exercise 8

 [`ipythonblocks`]: https://github.com/jiffyclub/ipythonblocks
 [`ipythonblocks.py`]: ./ipythonblocks.py